The Transformative Power of Group Therapy: A Journey Towards Healing

 Understanding Group Therapy

-The Power of Shared Narratives
+The Benefits of Sharing Narratives

 Building Empathy and Compassion